Wonseok’s Homepage

 I am Wonseok Choi (최원석, 崔元碩), an assistant professor in the EECS department at DGIST, Korea.

-designing algorithms and protocols for multi-party computation, blockchain, etc.
+Designing algorithms and protocols for multi-party computation, blockchain, and related areas.

 Latest News